Transfer Learning for Contextual Multi-armed Bandits: Adaptivity

 As a consequence, this shows that $f(x)=ax^{\beta}+c$ is self-similar by Definition \ref{def:self-similar}.

-We now introduce the self-similarity assumption regarding the reward functions $\{f_{k}\}_{k=1}^{K}$ as follows. \begin{assumption}[Self-similarity] Assume that there exists a reward function $f \in \{f_{k}\}_{k=1}^{K}$ such that $f$ is self-similar under both the marginal distributions $Q_{X}$ and $P_X$ with some parameters $l_{0} \geq 0$ and $b > 0$. \end{assumption}
+We now introduce the self-similarity assumption regarding the reward functions $\{f_{k}\}_{k=1}^{K}$ as follows. \begin{assumption}[Self-similarity] Assume that there exists some $k\in[K]$ such that the reward function $f_{k}$ is self-similar under both $Q_{X}$ and $P_{X\,|\,\pi=k}$ with some parameters $l_{0} \geq 0$ and $b > 0$. \end{assumption}